YouziDcBot/QuillLogger/README.md

 ## Description

-This project aims to provide a logging solution for your Discord bot.
+This project aims to provide a logging solution for Discord bot Project.
 It allows you to easily log important events and messages for debugging and analysis purposes.

 ## Features

 -   Log message events
 -   Log error events
 -   Customize log format
--   Save logs to file
+-   Save logs to file (coming soon)

 ## Installation